NESSESS/EC504-Project/README.md

 The timings are outputted in csv format.

-*Note* When plotting, divide by N to get average operation time.
-Times in seconds.
+*Note:* When plotting, divide by N to get average operation time.

+Times are in seconds.